FailedIndustry/Industrial-Failure/dev.md

 is more important to create a foundation from which to build off of.

-If something that you are working on is starting to bore or frustrate you, just commit the work you have already done and more on to something else that interests you.
+If something that you are working on is starting to bore or frustrate you, just commit the work you have already done and move on to something else that interests you.
 If you do not know of something that you would like to contribute to, then you can always ask in the discord and we can try to find something that fits what you are looking to work on.